This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 To prepare souvlaki, grill masters cook meats like pork, chicken and occasionally lamb on large pits before transferring charred chunks to skewers.
 Motivated vegetarians can find souvlaki versions with eggplant, peppers and mushrooms.

 Named after a small two-handled frying pan, saganaki is an addictive Greek food that involves melting cheese to crispy perfection.
 The type of cheese varies by restaurant, with options including graviera, halloumi and feta.
-Some restaurants add additional ingredients like tomato, shrimp and mussels, but there’s no shame in eating plain cheese saganaki in Greece.
+Some restaurants in Greece add additional ingredients like tomato, shrimp and mussels, but there’s no shame in eating plain cheese saganaki in Greece.

 Regardless of the cheese type or preparation, saganaki is a must-try Greek food in Greece.
 We first ate saganaki in Meteora and it immediately became a go-to starter throughout the country.
 Though the preparation of saganaki varied by location during our trip, all versions tasted decadently divine.